Redawt/f4-frost-guide/intro.md

 * who need a little bit of handholding,
 * **who don't have much modding experience**{: .hili}.

-Although this guide is will carefully show and explain a lot of things, it is recommended that you have at least a tiny amount of modding experience.
+Although this guide will carefully show and explain a lot of things, it is recommended that you have at least a tiny amount of modding experience.
 I will link helpful guides and videos whenever I can to help people that are completely new to modding.

 ### 2. Basic Guide